top of page

 • The most likely cause of SCD is insufficient blood supply to the heart to meet the dramatic increase in energy demands of the heart during intense exercise (a supply/demand mismatch).
 Hence the reason why the warm-up and starting a race advice I'm giving here is so very important for older athletes as a way of avoiding catastrophic supply/demand mismatch.

-• Micro blood vessels become damaged and blocked.
+• Micro-blood vessels become damaged and blocked.
 Tell-tale signs of this process, atherosclerosis and arteriosclerosis, may be seen as the development of tiny spider veins, which are most obvious around the insides of the ankles.
 When your optometrist looks at the back of your eyes, micro blood vessel die-off is being examined.

 • Mineral and other nutrient imbalances and deficiencies get worse with age.
-Many minerals, principally calcium, magnesium, sodium, potassium and iron, and the fat and the water soluble vitamins, must all be plentiful and in balance for robust cardiovascular function.
+Many minerals, principally calcium, magnesium, sodium, potassium, and iron, and the fat and the water-soluble vitamins, must all be plentiful and in balance for robust cardiovascular function.

 The best measure of how well you are doing with this is your peak heart rate during exercise.
 If it is a little higher next year, despite you being a year older, then you are doing something right!

-Reality check: The absence of symptoms does not necessarily mean the absence of disease.
-You may feel nothing at all but disease may be present, a bit like rust deep within your car chassis.
+• You may feel nothing at all, but disease may be present, a bit like rust deep within your car's chassis.
 All is well until you run over a pothole at speed one day and the wheels fall off.
-Bear in mind that medical tests for assessing cardiovascular risk during exercise may be no better than 30% effective in picking up anything that may be amiss.

 Signs and symptoms of deteriorating cardiovascular health during exercise